phpmyadmin/phpmyadmin/doc/setup.rst

 phpMyAdmin configuration storage
 ++++++++++++++++++++++++++++++++

+.. versionchanged:: 3.4.0

+   Prior to phpMyAdmin 3.4.0 this was called Linked Tables Infrastructure, but the name was changed due to extended scope of the storage.

-For a whole set of additional features (bookmarks, comments, :term:`SQL`-history, tracking mechanism, :term:`PDF`-generation, column contents transformation, etc.) you need to create a set of special tables.
+For a whole set of additional features (:ref:`bookmarks`, comments, :term:`SQL`-history, tracking mechanism, :term:`PDF`-generation, :ref:`transformations`, :ref:`relations`
+etc.) you need to create a set of special tables.
 Those tables can be located in your own database, or in a central database for a multi-user installation (this database would then be accessed by the controluser, so no other user